Ashford University Board of Trustees

 Lt.
 Col. Paul Aguirre

 Lt.
 Col. Paul Aguirre is the Logistics Readiness Squadron Commander for the 161st Air Refueling Wing (ARW) of the Arizona National Guard.
-In this role, he manages a professional support staff that includes legal, chaplain, public affairs and other support functions.
-He has served over 22 years in the military, deploying to Afghanistan in 2011 to 2012, where he worked in the Chief of Staff's office at the NATO Headquarters in Kandahar, Afghanistan.
-His diverse management experience includes serving as Public Affairs Officer for the Arizona National Guard, where he represented the over 8,000 members of the Arizona Department of Emergency and Military Affairs to media and community groups.
-He also has an extensive financial management background that includes 12 years as the Comptroller for the 161st ARW, managing an annual budget exceeding 40 million dollars, and Resource Manager for the Joint Counter Narcotics Task Force, a joint Army and Air Guard program supporting local, county, state and federal law enforcement agencies.
+He has served more than 25 years in the military, deploying to Afghanistan from 2011 to 2012, where he worked in the Chief of Staff's office at the NATO Headquarters in Kandahar, Afghanistan.
+His diverse management experience includes serving as the Public Affairs Officer for the Arizona National Guard, where he represented the over 8,000 members of the Arizona Department of Emergency and Military Affairs to media and community groups.
+He also has an extensive financial management background that includes 12 years as the Comptroller for the 161st ARW, managing an annual budget exceeding 40 million dollars, and Resource Manager for the Joint Counter Narcotics Task Force, a joint Army and Air Guard program supporting local, county, state, and federal law enforcement agencies.
 He has served on the Board of Directors of the Arizona Hispanic Chamber of Commerce and the National Guard Association of Arizona.
 A strong advocate for adult education, Lt.
-Col Aguirre earned his BA from the University of Phoenix while on active duty with the Arizona National Guard.
+Col. Aguirre earned his BA from the University of Phoenix while on active duty with the Arizona National Guard.